poise/poise-python/README.md

 #### Properties

+* `group` – System group to create the virtualenv.
 * `path` – Path to create the environment at. *(name property)*
 * `pip_version` – Version of pip to install.
 If set to `true`, use the latest.
   If set to `false`, do not install pip.
 Can also be set to a URL to a copy of